CHECK AVAILABILITY (208) 806-2880 Register Now for 2025–2026! Limited openings—classes filling fast!

 Daniel Edwards

-Daniel now fixes all things technical at Syringa Mountain School as well as holding the front desk down, and helping with typing, literacy, and math.
-If you or your child has had an issue with a device at Syringa, Daniel has probably fixed it.
-He is most likely fixing something right now.
-Don’t mistreat your Chromebooks!
+If you or your child has had an issue with a device at Syringa, chances are Daniel has fixed it—or is fixing it right now.

 Fun Facts about Mr. Daniel:

-•He graduated valedictorian and scored a perfect 36 on his Science ACT.
+He graduated valedictorian and scored a perfect 36 on his Science ACT.

 •He is passionate about his grizzly beard!